imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 not very informative.

-To edit a spot name in TrackScheme, {% include key content='Double-click' %} on the spot.
+To edit a spot name in TrackScheme, {% include key content='press|Double-click' %} on the spot.
 It should be replaced by an orange box in which you can type the spot name.
-Press {% include key content='Shift|Enter' %} to validate the new name, or {% include key content='Escape' %} to cancel the change.
+Press {% include key content='press|Shift|Enter' %} to validate the new name, or {% include key content='press|Escape' %} to cancel the change.
 Spot names may be several lines long, but their display might then not be very pleasing.

 You can also set the name of several spots at once.
-For instance, select the the whole second track (now named 'A') and {% include key content='Right click' %} (outside of a spot) to bring the popup menu.
+For instance, select the the whole second track (now named 'A') and {% include key content='press|Right click' %} (outside of a spot) to bring the popup menu.
 There is an item called `Edit 10 spot names`.
 The closest spot is changed to an edit box.
 When you validate the new name, all the selected spots get this new name.

 Apart from their use to mark some biological meaning to the annotations, spot names have several uses.
 There is a search box in TrackScheme toolbar that centers the view on spots with name matching the text you enter there.
-Press {% include key content='Enter' %} to loop over all the matching spots.
+Press {% include key content='press|Enter' %} to loop over all the matching spots.

 Spot names are also used to decide in what order to lay out track branches.
 For instance, our track 'B' as a cell division in the second